 - sponsorship/ funding

-At the start of Spring 2011, we had about 20 regional reps, from the South West to Argyll.
+At the end of Summer 2013, we had about 20 regional reps, from the South West to Argyll.
+Most run groups that have their own strong identities, such as Devon and Cornwall Wild Swimmers, but that attract a lot of members through the OSS network.
 More are always welcome.

 As a regional rep you will: